syncfusion-content/asp.net-core-docs/aspnet-core/RichTextEditor/Image-and-File-browser.md

 ---
 layout: post
-title: Image and File browser in RichTextEditor widget for Syncfusion Essential ASP.NET Core
+title: Image and File browser in Syncfusion RichTextEditor widget
 description: Configuring and working with Image and File browser in RichTextEditor
 platform: aspnet-core
 control: RTE